-Ease of use is the last item on our short list of things to consider when choosing your hotel’s CRM solution.
+Ease of use is the last item on our short list of things to consider when choosing your hotel’s guest messaging solution.
 Fact of the matter is if it takes too long to pull a report, too long to setup an automation, or too long to learn how the system works; it just won’t be used in the fullest.
 When shopping, talk with references who already use the system and have the people who are going to actually be using the system sit in on the demos.

 Start With A Plan

 In our scenario we have an incredibly high demand for travel in a short window of time.
 We know our potential guests are shopping, booking, and traveling within just a few weeks.
 This means whoever gets to them first has a defined advantage in converting them into a guest.

 Before we dive into your guest messaging system marketing plan, you will want to review your site and set yourself up for success.
 Change your messaging and offers to focus on how your property is a safe and sanitary place to visit now.
 This is the time to move beyond the disaster and focus on instilling confidence and creating the urgency to book at your property.